ternaustralia/linkeddata-site/information-models/tern-ontology/dev-guide/dawe-protocol/basal-area/full-lite-mapping.md

 Refer to the tree measurements mapping [#mapping-full-and-lite-dbh-tree-measurements](#mapping-full-and-lite-dbh-tree-measurements) on how each keys with the same name in stems are mapped.

+## Validation with SHACL
+The data should conform to both the TERN Ontology and protocol specific SHACL shapes.
+The introduction to TERN Ontology SHACL shapes and example usage are presented in [Conformance and Validation](/information-models/tern-ontology/dev-guide/conformance-and-validation).

 Encoded using the TERN Ontology and related controlled vocabularies.

 ```turtle